Khabibulix/Mono-Python/2023/BookWorm/README.md

 ### 09/06/2023

 All my app is now working and have all CRUD options, including update that i added today.
 The next step is to make it working while using the POO before making it into a GUI.
 I have a Library class, where we can add, update, delete or search, each Library will have an owner later on.
 This will make me gain some time.

+### 10/06/2023

+POO is complete, files are now separated as i like it.
+I'll write some tests for my Library class using mocking, i want to be sure that it will works whatever the context will be.